 This will not only encourage that particular employee to keep living the value but also pave the path for others.

 We're not referring to giving employee feedback here.
 This point is about allowing employees to give the business and business leaders their feedback.
 What's more, it is taking that feedback on board and showing employees that leaders are listening and acting on it.

 Manage this process easily using anonymous employee feedback surveys.
 Give employees the opportunity to be honest, listened to, and see change within the business.
 You'll begin to see an increase in employee engagement if leadership is making an effort to engage as well.

 3. Provide support for professional growth

 Huge for employee motivation.
 Invest time in your people, and they'll do the same in return.
 Codility found that, for developers, salary was not at the top of everyone's list for what they look for in a dream employer.
-Sitting above salary is professional growth opportunities.
+Sitting above salary is professional growth opportunity.

 A few professional growth tactics you can implement in your engagement strategy are:

 Employees are continually looking for ways they can grow in their career, or shift their career entirely.
 However, just because an employee is looking for change doesn't necessarily mean they need to leave your business.